Note: Mepo is currently in an alpha state although quickly making progress.

 another for current location.

-existing Overpass pin script.
+addition to the existing Overpass pin script.

 - Milestone 4: Wayland & Mobile Support

-on Pinephone & mobile devices.
+more reliable and test on Pinephone & mobile devices.

 - Currently scripts for location search, bounding-box search,